Arena football: Early history

 Later, at Madison Square Garden in 1902 and 1903, there were games known as the "World Series of Pro Football."
 The games were played on a 70-yard by 35-yard dirt field but otherwise adhered to outdoor rules.
 Poor attendance led to the tournament being discontinued after two years.

 The Chicago Bears of the National Football League hosted an experimental game against their crosstown rivals, the Cardinals, after the 1930 NFL season, at the indoor Chicago Stadium.
 Two years later, poor weather conditions led to the Bears hosting the 1932 NFL Playoff Game against the Portsmouth Spartans (now the Detroit Lions) at the stadium.
 A dirt and tanbark field measuring 80 yards long (60 yards plus two ten-yard end zones) and 45 yards wide was constructed on the arena's floor.
 The Chicago Stadium games were notable for introducing several rule changes, including the introduction of hash marks to keep play away from spectators who were seated next to the field (much like modern indoor football), while goal posts were moved to the goal line.
 To compensate for the smaller field, teams were "penalized" 20 yards upon crossing midfield.
 (The Bears' official Web site goes further and claims that field goals were outlawed for the 1932 game.)

 In 1930, the Atlantic City Convention Center constructed a nearly full-size indoor football field, and used it for one to three games a year during the 1930s; the stadium stopped hosting games in 1940 and did not resume hosting football games until 1961.
-In the 1960s the Boardwalk Bowl, a post-season game involving small college teams, was contested at the convention center.
+In the 1960s, the Boardwalk Bowl, a post-season game involving small college teams, was contested at the convention center.
 The Bowl was an attempt to make Atlantic City more of a year-round resort in the pre-gambling era as opposed to a single-season one (the Miss America Pageant, also held at the center, likewise began as an attempt to extend the season beyond Labor Day).
 The Atlantic Coast Football League played its inaugural championship game at the convention center in 1962, but the game only drew 2,000 fans and the game would thereafter move to the home stadium of the team with the best regular season record.
-The Philadelphia-based Liberty Bowl game, which had been played at Municipal Stadium from 1959–1963, was moved into the Convention Center in 1964 for the contest between Utah and West Virginia.
+The Philadelphia-based Liberty Bowl game, which had been played at Municipal Stadium from 1959 to 1963, was moved into the Convention Center in 1964 for the contest between Utah and West Virginia.
 The game drew just over 6,000 fans, though, and the Liberty Bowl moved to Memphis the next year, where it has remained.
 Unlike modern indoor football, the size of the playing surface and hence the rules were essentially the same as in the standard outdoor game, with rules updated to deal with contingencies for what could happen indoors, such as a punt striking the ceiling.
 The end zones were slightly shorter—eight yards instead of the standard ten (coincidentally, the eight-yard endzone length is the standard in modern indoor football).